What parents need to know

 Parents Need to Know

-Parents need to know that this educational interactive show has a playful, energetic feeling and no content to worry about.
-The human host, Joe, interacts admirably with his friends on the show and at home, and Blue is a smart, loyal companion.
+Parents need to know that Blue's Clues is an educational interactive show with a playful, energetic feeling and no content to worry about.
+The human host, Steve -- and later, Joe -- interacts admirably with his friends on the show and at home, and Blue is a smart, loyal companion.